امکانسنجی تحلیل نامه 53 نهجالبلاغه از منظر قواعد آیین دادرسی

 ∴ Introduction ∴

-Imam Ali’s Letter 53 in Nahj al-Balagha, known as the “Treaty of Malik al-Ashtar”, in the meaning of principles of good governance in his instructions to Malik al-Ashtar, holds profound significance in Islamic jurisprudence and governance, serving as a foundational document for ethical and procedural governance principles.
+Imam Ali’s Letter 53 in Nahj al-Balagha, known as the “Principles of good governance in the letter of Imam Ali to al-Ashtar”, in the meaning of principles of good governance in his instructions to Malik al-Ashtar, holds profound significance in Islamic jurisprudence and governance, serving as a foundational document for ethical and procedural governance principles.
 Addressed to Malik al-Ashtar, a governor under Imam Ali's rule, this letter lays out comprehensive guidelines on various aspects of governance, particularly emphasizing the ethical and procedural responsibilities of those in judicial roles.
 The document’s sections on judicial conduct offer insight into the essential qualities a judge must embody, procedural standards they should adhere to, and methods of implementing justice.

-Given the limited research specifically exploring Letter 53 through the lens of procedural law, this article undertakes a pioneering analysis of its contents.
+Given the limited research specifically exploring Letter 53 through the lens of procedural law, this paper undertakes a pioneering analysis of its contents.

 ∴ Research Question ∴